 While not totally applicable as an introduction here, they more than convey my feelings, after all, a master penned them.
 Don’t you agree?

-Let me piggy-bank on that brilliant piece of artistry by David Rudder ably aided by Carl Jacobs:
+Let me piggy-back on that brilliant piece of artistry by David Rudder, ably aided by Carl Jacobs: